brianlam38/AWS-Certified-Security-Specialty/Chapter 2 - IAM, S3 and Security Policies.md

 Least-privilege:
 * Decisions ALWAYS default to DENY.
 * An explicit DENY ALWAYS trumps an ALLOW.
-* So if you DENY access to something somewhere and then something else allows acecssm the DENY will override the ALLOW.
+* So if you DENY access to something somewhere and then something else allows access the DENY will override the ALLOW.

 ACCESS DENIED EXAMPLES:
 * IAM policy grants access to an object + S3 bucket policy denies access to object + no S3 ACL exists.